 Options for Returning

-- Please note that the student will be responsible for obtaining all books/materials needed for classes continued in a later term.
+- Faculty will assign a temporary “I” to be monitored by the respective Academic Dean who will submit for a grade change after the last due date outlined in the Course Extension Plan unless notified by OAS of the need for adjusted due dates.
+Please note that the student will be responsible for obtaining all books/materials needed for classes continued in a later term.
 Students will not be charged lab fees already paid in a prior term for the same class.

 - Alternatives may be available given specific student circumstances.

-2. Students will be permitted to withdraw from their classes at the point when they last attended classes.
-If a student totally withdraws (ceases enrollment) during a semester, they may owe a portion of their financial aid back.
+2. With appropriate documentation, students will be permitted to withdraw from their classes at the point when they last attended.
+If a student totally withdrawals (ceases enrollment) during a semester, they may owe a portion of their financial aid back.
 Since each situation is unique, students should call or meet with the Director of Financial Aid or designee for details specific to their situation before deciding on a withdrawal.

 If a student feels they have been discriminated against because of pregnancy or parenting, they may file a complaint:

 - By completing the online Sex Discrimination Form located on the College website.

 - With the USDOE OCR, even if the student has not filed a complaint with the school.
 If the student files with OCR, make sure the student does so within 180 days of when the discrimination took place.